ideal-lab5/idn-acuity-index-substrate/doc/launch-announcement.md

 ![Hybrid Dapp](https://raw.githubusercontent.com/hybrid-explorer/hybrid-indexer/main/doc/hybrid-dapp.png)

-[Hybrid Dapp](https://github.com/hybrid-explorer/hybrid-dapp) is a rudimentary frontend to Hybrid Indexers.
+[Hybrid Dapp](https://github.com/hybrid-explorer/hybrid-dapp) is a rudimentary frontend to instances of Hybrid Indexer.
 Events can be searched by event parameters and event types.
 It can be configured to support multiple chains.

 In the future a hosted Substrate block explorer will be launched based on Hybrid Dapp.